-The permanent conversion of forested to non-forested areas in developing countries has had a significant impact on the accumulation of greenhouse gases in the atmosphere, as have forest degradation caused by high impact logging, over-exploitation for fuel wood, intense grazing that reduces regeneration, and fires.
-Annual Carbon emissions from tropical deforestation and degradation during the 2000s accounted for about 10-20% of the total anthropogenic emissions of greenhouse gases1.
+The permanent conversion of forested to non-forested areas in developing countries has had a significant impact on the accumulation of greenhouse gases in the atmosphere1, as has forest degradation caused by high impact logging, over-exploitation for fuelwood, intense grazing that reduces regeneration, and fires.
+If the emissions of methane (CH4), nitrous oxide (N2O), and other chemically reactive gases that result from subsequent uses of the land are considered in addition to carbon dioxide (CO2) emissions, annual emissions from tropical deforestation during the 1990s accounted for about 15-25% of the total anthropogenic emissions of greenhouse gases2.

-For a number of reasons, activities to reduce emissions from deforestation and forest degradation or activities to enhance forest carbon stocks, with the exclusion of AR-CDM, in developing countries are not accepted for generating carbon credits under the Kyoto Protocol.
-However, the compelling environmental rationale for their consideration has been crucial for the recent inclusion of the REDD+ in the Cancun Agreement (Decision 1/CP.16 Chapter III "Policy approaches and positive incentives on issues relating to reducing emissions from deforestation and forest degradation in developing countries; and the role of conservation, sustainable management of forests and enhancement of forest carbon stocks in developing countries") that is the basis for a future global climate agreement.
+For a number of reasons, activities to reduce emissions from deforestation or activities to enhance forest carbon stocks in developing countries are not accepted for generating carbon credits under the Kyoto Protocol.
+However, the compelling environmental rationale for their consideration has been crucial for the recent inclusion of the REDD+ in the Cancun Agreement (Dec.1/CP.16 Chapter IIIc "Policy approaches and positive incentives on issues relating to reducing emissions from deforestation and forest degradation in developing countries; and the role of conservation, sustainable management of forests and enhancement of forest carbon stocks in developing countries") that is the basis for a future global climate agreement3.
 In this context the IPCC methodologies and UNFCCC reporting principles have been already identified as the basis for the future REDD+ mechanism.
-Methodological issues need to be urgently addressed in order to produce estimates that are comparable, i.e. "results based, demonstrable, transparent, and verifiable, and estimated consistently over time"2 - this is the focus of this sourcebook.
+Methodological issues need to be urgently addressed in order to produce estimates that are "results based, demonstrable, transparent, and verifiable, and estimated consistently over time"4 - this is the focus of this sourcebook.